dneprojects/habitron/custom_components/habitron/README.md

 ### Climate

 Based on the first temperature setpoint and the sensor temperature, a climate controller is implemented.
 It supports heating on/off actions and its state can be used as input for automations.
 A manual on or off command will change the automatic operation for 5 minutes.

+### Notify

+Each Smart Controller offers messages to be shown on the display.
+In order to initiate these, e.g. by an automation, a notify entity is exposed to Home Assistant.
+If a Smart GSM module is available, notify entities will be generated for each sms number configured on the module.

 ### Diagnostic values